christianalfoni/jflux/README.md

       - [Redirecting routes](#router-redirectingroutes)

 ## <a name="development">State of development</a>
-jFramework is currently in **proof of concept**.
+jFlux is currently in **proof of concept**.
 The current code is implemented without consideration of testing, a project structure and a consistent API design.

 Based on feedback the project will move into **alpha** which will have a project structure, testing and a reviewed API design.
 I will also open up for contributions on github.

 ## <a name="concept">The concept</a>
-jFramework takes concepts from big frameworks like Angular JS, Ember JS, React JS with FLUX etc. and exposes a very simple and easy to use API.
+jFlux takes concepts from big frameworks like Angular JS, Ember JS, React JS with FLUX etc. and exposes a very simple and easy to use API.
 It is based on jQuery, which lets you take something you already know and take it further.
-Where jFramework fits in the ecosystem of javascript frameworks is yet to see.
+Where jFlux fits in the ecosystem of javascript frameworks is yet to see.

 ## <a name="features">Features</a>
 - **Unidirectional** state flow which makes it easier to scale the application